mmatuszewsky/Electronic-Business-Project/README.md

  - Run the compose file: `docker compose up -d`
  - Configure prestashop (not tested)
  - If you encounter errors like `access denied` just run in WSL terminal `sudo chmod -R 777 .`

+### Enabling SSL
+- run ./migrate.sh electronic-business-project-prestashop-1 localhost **this will compose your docker container again- you will probably have to import sql again**
+- Launch mmc (win+r -> type in mmc -> enter)
+- Do these steps in mmc: https://docs.google.com/document/d/1Od-U08KLJX15MFcLinv_Jk-DoGzwvN7DkfjQVVuTA_E/edit using ./docker/ssl/SuperKurs.pem